Cattle & Millipedes: Women Gardeners fight to keep their vegetable seedlings alive

 The cattle are not the only foes to the women; the Garden suffers from millipede infestation.
 The millipedes destroy the seedlings and feed on the vegetables.

 She said that’s the only well that is still standing and functional because it was concreted.
-She said the rest of the wells in the Garden were locally dug, and they are either dried or fall due to too much sand in them.
+She said the rest of the wells in the Garden were locally dug, and they are either dried or fall due to excessive sand in them.
 She said during the dry season, the garden faces a water crisis.

-She took us to beds of newly germinated vegetable seedlings covered with dead millipedes, explaining that when they planted the seedlings, they bought pesticides and sprayed them over the land to kill the millipedes and stop them from destroying the Seedlings.
+She took us to beds of newly germinated vegetable seedlings covered with dead millipedes, explaining that when they planted the seedlings, they bought pesticides and sprayed them over the soil to kill the millipedes and stop them from destroying the Seedlings.

 She said as soon as they leave, the cattle owners will let their cattle loose to graze through the Garden and destroy their vegetables.

 She added that those who are not lucky will wake up to the havoc left behind by the cattle.
-She said as women, even when they witness it, there is nothing they can do because the cattle owners are scary and aggressive.
+She said that as women, even when they witness it, there is nothing they can do because the cattle owners are scary and aggressive.

-“What we do is to gather logs and make a local fence around the Garden which cannot stop heavily built cattle from knocking it down and accessing the Garden,” she said.
+“What we do is to gather logs and make a local fence around the Garden, which cannot stop heavily built cattle from knocking it down and accessing the Garden,” she said.

 She said they never received help from the Government of the Gambia or any project to help upgrade the Garden for them.
 She said they would be glad to welcome help to fence the Garden with a borehole, pesticides, fertilizers and seedlings.